 This will infuriate someone who’s worked way too hard at being obedient to the Law–parts of it anyway, “You’re a liar, Matt!
 Without the commandments from Moses how will we know what to do?!”

 Jesus.
 Him.
 His Spirit.
 He’s infused with your spirit, believer (see 1 Corinthians 6:17).
-He teaches you not Moses (see John 1:17, Titus 2:11-12, Galatians 3:24).
-Don’t worry, He’ll never lead you into sin.
-You can still choose to sin but that’s not coming from Jesus.
-It’s coming from the power of sin, demonic influences, and your own unrenewed thoughts and coping mechanisms.
-You’ll know what to do on a moment-by-moment basis because of His Spirit not because of the Law.
+He teaches you, not Moses (see John 1:17, Titus 2:11-12, Galatians 3:24).
+He’ll never lead you into sin, don’t worry.
+You can still choose to sin, but that’s not coming from Him.
+That’s coming from the power of sin, demonic influences, and your own unrenewed thoughts and coping mechanisms.
+You’ll know what to do on a moment by moment basis because of His Spirit–not because of the Law.

 (See Romans 3:9,20, 5:20, 6:14, Matthew 23:1-37, James 2:10, Galatians 2:19, 3:10-11)

 No matter, they’ll ignore this truth and scream, “Not one jot or tittle can be ignored!”
 Well no duh.
 But those jots and tittles only apply to unbelievers, not Christians.
 Paul told Timothy the same; that the Law is not for us.
 Instead, it’s for those who are not born of the Spirit–natural sinners (see 1 Timothy 1:7-11).

 WE ARE NOT SINNERS!
 WE ARE CHILDREN OF GOD!
 CHILDREN OF GOD DO NOT NEED THE LAW!
 (See 1 John 3:1, Romans 6:14).